 The body construction of the I‑PACE features a rigid aluminium and steel cage around the battery, providing increased protection in the case of an accident.
 There are six airbags, including driver and passenger airbags, side curtain and thorax.
 Emergency braking, lane keep assist, traffic sign recognition and driver condition monitor are all standard, and to protect pedestrians the ultra-quiet I-PACE emits an external acoustic signal at speeds under 12mph.

-Verdict: back in 1961, Jaguar blew the world’s (metaphorical) socks off with the E-Type Jaguar.
+Back in 1961, Jaguar blew the world’s (metaphorical) socks off with the E-Type Jaguar.
 The I-PACE isn’t a two-seat supercar but in terms of what it means for the future of Jaguar (and zero emissions driving) it could prove to be just as seminal.
 This is a seriously desirable, eminently practical and exhilaratingly rewarding Jaguar that just happens to be an electric vehicle.
-The future for people who love driving is looking bright, and it’s coming soon to a Lancaster Jaguar showroom.
+The future for people who love driving is looking bright, and it’s in our showrooms now.